-While you can take action to mitigate the damage and discomfort caused by your broken molar (as we’ll discuss shortly) only your dentist can permanently fix a broken molar.
+While you can take action to mitigate the damage and discomfort caused by your cracked molar (as we’ll discuss shortly), only your dentist can permanently fix your split tooth.
 Try and get an emergency appointment at your local practice.

 Clean up your mouth

 Cracks and gaps in teeth can create a perfect breeding ground for bacteria.
 Over time this can cause the tooth’s root to become infected, resulting in a potential abscess (a pus-filled pocket) within the cracked tooth.
 An abscess is extremely painful but will require surgical intervention later, such as a root canal or crown.
 Dentists are experts at coming up with a treatment plan to minimize tissue damage and keep your health in check.

 You will need to make sure that no bacteria or particles of food that are leftover from your last meal get into the crack in the tooth’s enamel outer layer or a root fracture or something else that you may not be able to see.

 Taking extra care, brush your teeth, including the affected cracked tooth.
 Once you have brushed, be sure to rinse your mouth out with either mouthwash or saltwater.
 Flossing is also an essential step in case of a piece of food being left in the gum line.

 A great deal of pain will likely accompany a broken molar.
 Depending on the circumstances (e.g., head trauma or impact from a slip or fall), you may also have significant swelling of the gums and mouth.
 The more you can do to reduce this swelling, the better.
 Your dentist will be better placed to help you if they don’t have to battle with a swollen gum line.